BennyStrobes/Strober-lab-website/team/index.md

 {% include section.html dark=true %}

 We are actively hiring and welcome scientists from all backgrounds and career stages to join our team!
-As a new and growing lab, we offer close mentorship, frequent feedback, and strong collaborations with larger groups across the Harvard Medical School research community.
+As a new and growing lab, we offer close mentorship and frequent feedback.
+At the same time, our strong collaborations with larger groups across the Harvard Medical School research community provide exposure to diverse research expertise and networks.

 {% include button.html icon="fa-solid fa-handshake-angle" text="Join the Team" link="join" style="button" %}